avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile/README.md

 The next step is to populate the Makefile `testintmath`'s dependency graph.
 As we mentioned earlier, a dependency graph is a directed graph that describes the dependencies between the source files, object files, and the executable.
 Visually, it lools like this:

+points i want to make:

+- direcrt va transitive dependenxy
+- why were not incouding stdio.h
+- that by nere glance it tells us which files are out of date and order ro rebuuld. for example, if intmat.c is mosifies, intmath.o and testintmath are out of date.

 The arrows indicate dependencies.
+So, for example, the arrows from intmath.o to intmath.c ans intmafh.h inficate that intmafh.o depends on intmath.c and intmath.h.

+Note that were not including stdio.h and stdlib.h, even tjoigh testintmath.c depends on them as well.
+This is because qe dont touch thesw files.

 The neat thing about a dependency graph is it tells by a quisck glance we can infer which files each file depends on.
 If an arrow from file A to B, then A depends on B. For example, we see that testintmath depends on both objevt files and all sourve foles.

 There is an important distinction between direct dependencies and transitive dependencies.